Castle Bailey Quad

 Materially the buildings reference the surrounding context: high-quality hand-made bricks in grey and sand colour reflecting the tone and colour of the rusticated base and ashlar stone facings of Canal House, which is accented with patterned cast stone features to building entrances.
 Terracotta ceramic cladding to the upper storey echoes the tiled roofs of the surrounding buildings.

-The existing garden and parking court to the front of Canal House is to be re-landscaped to provide a more open and attractive space, adaptive to future parking demands and to facilitate different ways of using the garden.
-This will allow the parking area to connect to the garden for events.
+The existing garden and parking court to the front of Canal House has been re-landscaped to provide a more open and attractive space, adaptive to future parking demands and to facilitate different ways of using the garden.
+This allows the parking area to connect to the garden for events.

 The Site & Sustainability